Address

 The exhibits are located in an airplane hangar, with more planes just outside, on the tarmac.
 Besides the array of vintage planes, there is a recreation of a WWII briefing room, ready room and canteen.
 Entry to an amphibian vehicle is three steps up.
 The aisles are wide.
 It is easy to maneuver.
 Some benches can be found near the Canteen.

-Single-occupancy, handicapped accessible restrooms are located in the hangar.
+Single-occupancy, accessible restrooms are located in the hangar.

 There are no food services on the premises.
 The gift shop offers an interesting variety of items, including shirts, jackets and hats.